LucaCagnini/HMM-Kunitz/README.md

 ## objectives

 - Build a structure-based multiple sequence alignment of known Kunitz-domain proteins.
+- Filter redundancy using BLAST and CD-HIT.
 - Create and calibrate an HMM model using that alignment.
 - Evaluate the model’s performance using curated positive (true Kunitz) and negative (non-Kunitz) datasets.
-- Filter redundancy using BLAST and CD-HIT.
 - Output metrics such as confusion matrix, accuracy, sensitivity, and specificity.

 ---

 ## Requirements

-all the requirements needs to be satisfied and can be installed in a dedicated conda enviroment.
+All the requirement packages needs to be installed before.
+This can be done in a dedicated conda enviroment.

 ```bash
 conda create -n kunitz_env python=3.10